top of page

 The End

 Like film cameras in the early 2000's, DSLRs will still function, be enjoyable to use and available on the second hand market for some time to come.
 However, it's increasingly clear that their commercial viability will soon be over.
-Mirrorless cameras simply offer more features in a more reliable package and for less money as time goes on.
-Sure some people will be disappointed that they can't go out and buy a brand new DSLR for a while, but eventually they will realise that they gained a lot more in the transition than they lost.
+Mirrorless cameras simply offer more features in a smaller and more reliable package.
+Sure, some people will be disappointed that they can't go out and buy a brand new DSLR for a while, but eventually they will realise that they gained a lot more in the transition than they lost.

 bottom of page